mworion/MountWizzard4/docs/source/install/python.rst

 Update python version on your windows computer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Please go to the python website an download the appropriate python version.
-Please be reminded that right now python 3.9 is not supported!
 On windows please check the selection of the 32bit or 64bit correctly.
 It should be the version you have already chosen.

 Start the python installer.
 If everything went right, it will show an update offer .
 If so, please chose that and you get the upgrade.
 If you would like to switch